nrapopor/docker-backupc/README.md

 ## Description

 * This container installs BackupPC from Ubuntu Xenial sources.
-  - On startup it checks if the provided volumes for data and configuration are empty and if yes, move the configuration from packaging into it
+  - On startup it checks if the provided volumes for data and configuration are
+    empty and if yes, move the default configuration from packaging into it
+* Several configuration values like the expected container timezone
+  have been placed into the **overrides.sh** look at the __Customization__ section below
 * Support for sending status mail using msmtp
+  - the image ip address of eth0 will be used for host line in the msmtprc
+    if a different behavior is desired replace the value for the LOCAL_ADDR in
+    the **overrides.sh**

 ### Default settings